’The Happytime Murders’ Is A Much-Welcome Return To Simple Pleasures

 I liked a lot of dumb comedies when I was a kid.
 In fact, it was probably my favorite genre.
 Even in my simple kid-brain I don’t think I would’ve said they were great movies, but they were the movies I liked.
-Sometimes you just want to not think too much and occasionally hear the word “titties” and giggle like a dumb kid.
+Sometimes you just want to not think too much and occasionally hear the word “titties.”
 I didn’t want to believe I’d outgrown these simple pleasures, but for a while I did wonder; it’s been a long time since I enjoyed something in that way.
 The Happytime Murders takes me back to those simpler days, of nacho cheese and dumb giggles.
 It helps me believe that it really was the movies that changed and not me.

 The Happytime Murders is, of course, an R-rated muppet movie directed by Brian Henson and written by Todd Berger, a Ray Chandler-esque tale of a hard-drinking puppet private detective set in a world where puppets are second class citizens.
 Its fictionalized LA is a place where, as our hard-boiled protagonist, Phil Phillips (voiced by Bill Barretta doing a Deniro impression) tells us, “the greatest crime is to be warm and fuzzy.”